2016 / 88 minutes

-Actually… I hope that it will also end up in the hands of people, also young people, who have not (or not yet….) experienced the issues this DVD deals with.
+Actually… I hope that it will also end up in the hands of people, also young people, who have not (or not yet….) experienced the issues this documentary deals with.
 Watch it before you are confronted with this in your own family, or among your friends, or in your church.

 For one day you probably will be.

 1 Throughout this article I will use the pronoun “he” in place of “he or she.”
 It makes for tiresome reading to see constantly he/she or herself/himself.
-But it is good to remember that this issue affect males and females alike.
+But it is good to remember that this issue affects males and females alike.

 2 Recently a Reformed Christian was elected as MPP for the Conservatives in Ontario.
 When the journalists came out, one would expect them to ask this rookie MPP a range of questions to find out where he stands on the political issues of the day.
 However, never mind the great variety of topics parliamentarians are supposed to be busy with, the most important question was apparently: “Do you believe that homosexuality is a sin?”
 It was asked time and again, and made all the newspaper headlines.